OVERVIEW

 After breakfast, join the Park Explorer tour of Cradle Mountain National Park for a guided tour.
 There is time after for an extended walk of Dove Lake, or enjoy other easy paced walks near the Visitor’s Centre or relax at the bistro nearby that’s our lunch spot.

 The Park Explorer Tour is a fully guided tour, discovering the unique flora, fauna and geographical features of the World Heritage listed Cradle Mountain National Park.
-It is a 2‑hour guided tour amongst the wilderness and offers awesome views across Dove Lake to the jagged dolerite peaks of Cradle Mountain and enjoy the wander through the ancient King Billy Pine Forest at Waldheim Chalet.
+It is a tour guided tour amongst the wilderness and offers awesome views across Dove Lake to the jagged dolerite peaks of Cradle Mountain and enjoy the wander through the ancient King Billy Pine Forest at Waldheim Chalet.
 There is also time this morning to enjoy the Interpretation Centre at your leisure, and for those not setting off on the Dove Lake Circuit Walk you can enjoy other easy paced walks near the Interpretation Centre or the Lodge where our group enjoys lunch.

 Walking Enthusiasts-Dove Lake Walk

-Length: 5.7-kilometre loop trail
+Length: 6 kilometre loop trail

-Grade: 2 (suitable for most on a flat, compact surface with one short moderate hill)
+Grade: 3 (suitable for most on a flat, compact surface with one short moderate hill)

 Gear